-- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions after 6 weeks - Regular dialogue between SENCo, Heads of Year, Pastoral Team, SLT, Teachers and Teaching Assistants. - Monitoring by the SENCO - · Holding annual reviews for pupils with EHC plans - The Governing Body will evaluate by means of an Annual Summary Report from the SENCo including an Audit of Student needs, provisions and progress. - The Governing Body will report to Parents/Carers annually.
+- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions after 6 weeks - Monitoring by the SENCO - Regular dialogue between SENCo, Heads of Year, Pastoral Team, SLT, Teachers and Teaching Assistants. - Feedback from parents - Holding annual reviews for pupils with EHC plans - The Governing Body will evaluate by means of an Annual Summary Report from the SENCo including an Audit of Student needs, provisions and progress. - The Governing Body will report to Parents/Carers annually. - Funding is allocated from the School's Base Budget to make provisions within faculties and to create specialist roles.
+The School is also in receipt of devolved and delegated funding for special educational needs.
+Where Students have Education, Health and Care Plans that require additional resources such as a Teaching Assistant, then the Local Authority is involved but, following legislation, the first £6000 of support must now be found from the school's own resources.

-5.11 Enabling pupils with SEN to engage in activities available to those in the school who do not have SEN
+5.12 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND

 All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.

 All pupils are encouraged to go on any residential trip(s) i.e. Year 6 residential, Kintbury retreat, D of E expeditions.